richardreiter/melo-merch/README.md

 ### Marketing Research

 - Who are our users?
-  - People who are into streetwear fashion and skateboarding.
+  - People who are interested in streetwear fashion and skateboarding.

 - Which online platforms would we find lots of our users?
-  - Since the majority of our users are teenagers/young adults, we mostly find them in social media.
+  - Since the majority of our users are teenagers/young adults, we mostly find them on social media.

 - Would our users use social media?
 If yes, which platforms do we think we would find them on?
-  - Absolutely, we can find them on TikTok, Instagram and Facebook.
+  - Mainly on Twitter, TikTok, Instagram, and Facebook.

 - What do our users need?
 Could we meet that need with useful content?
 If yes, how could we best deliver that content to them?
   - Quality streetwear fashion apparel and skateboards.
-We can deliver useful content for instance with fashion tips newsletters, or posts to our social media following.
+We can deliver useful content, for instance with fashion tips newsletters, or posts to our social media following.

 - Would our business run sales or offer discounts?
 How do we think our users would most like to hear about these offers?
-  - Most definitely, our users would like to hear about discounts through social media and newsletters.
+  - Most definitely.
+Our users would like to hear about discounts through social media and newsletters.

 - Would our business have a budget to spend on advertising?
-Or would it need to work with free or low cost options to market itself?
+Or would it need to work with free or low-cost options to market itself?
-  - Since our business is still growing and not quite estabilished yet, for the time being we'd try to grow organically with free social media posts, posting fashion tips/trends on a daily basis.
+  - Since our business is still growing and not fully established yet, for the time being we would try to grow organically with free social media posts, gifting to influencers via social media, posting fashion tips/trends on a daily basis.

 ### Social Media